kelcisayshello/synthetic-data-generation/README.md

 # Synthetic Data Generation 🤖

-I understand the importance of having quality synthetic data for testing, development, and machine learning projects.
-Thus this project was created to be a reusable resource for generating realistic, customizable, but fake media data.
+This project offers a flexible solution for generating customizable fake data, empowering other developers to enhance web applications, software, and machine learning projects with no-bloat tools for development.

 ### File Structure 📑